eProsima/Fast-DDS-docs/docs/binaries.rst

 Installation from Binaries
 ==========================

-You can always download the latest binary realese of *eProsima Fast RTPS* from the `company website <https://www.eprosima.com/>`_.
+You can always download the latest binary realese of *eProsima Fast RTPS* from the `company website <http://www.eprosima.com/>`_.

 Windows 7 32-bit and 64-bit
 ---------------------------

-Execute the installer and follow the instructions, choosing your preffered Visual Studio version and architecture when prompted.
+Execute the installer and follow the instructions, choosing your preferred Visual Studio version and architecture when prompted.

 Environmental Variables
 ^^^^^^^^^^^^^^^^^^^^^^^